 There is nothing unique about conveyancing in Low Fell registration formalities.
 Rather than based on location, timeframes can differ depending on the party submitting the application, whether it is in order and whether the Land registry must send notices to any other persons or bodies.
 At present roughly three quarters of such applications are fully dealt with within 12 days but occasionally there can be extensive hold-ups.
 Historically registration is effected once the purchaser has moved in to the property so post completion formalities is not always top priority yet where it is urgent that the the registration takes place urgently then you or your lawyers can communicate with the Registry to express the reasoning for the application to be prioritised.

 I've recently found out that there is a flying freehold element on a property I put an offer in last month in what was supposed to be a quick, chain free conveyancing.
 Low Fell is the location of the property.
 Is there any guidance you can give?

-Flying freeholds in Low Fell are not the norm but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Low Fell you would need to get your solicitor to go through the deeds thoroughly.
+Flying freeholds in Low Fell are rare but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Low Fell you would need to get your solicitor to go through the deeds diligently.
 Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Low Fell may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in Low Fell may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold residence.